bjlkeng/bjlkeng.github.io/source/posts/normalizing-flows-with-real-nvp.rst

 logarithm, that's usually a tough thing to optimize.
 Perhaps the more important issue though is that we have to draw :math:`K` samples from :math:`Z` *for every* :math:`X`.
-If we use any reasonable number of latent variables, we immediately hit `curse of dimensionality <https://en.wikipedia.org/wiki/Curse_of_dimensionality>`__ issues with the number of samples we need.
+If we use any reasonable number of latent variables, we immediately hit the `curse of dimensionality <https://en.wikipedia.org/wiki/Curse_of_dimensionality>`__ for the number of samples we need.

-Variational autoencoders are a clever way around this by approximating the posterior using another deep net, which we simultaneously train with our latent variable model.
-Using the `expected lower bound objective <https://en.wikipedia.org/wiki/Evidence_lower_bound>`__ (ELBO) we can indirectly optimize (an upper bound of) :math:`-\log p_X(x)`.
+Variational autoencoders are a clever way around this by approximating the posterior with another deep net that simultaneously trains with our latent variable model.
+Using the
+`expected lower bound objective <https://en.wikipedia.org/wiki/Evidence_lower_bound>`__ (ELBO), we can indirectly optimize (an upper bound of) :math:`-\log p_X(x)`.
 See my post on `VAEs <link://slug/variational-autoencoders>`__ for more details.